kadena-io/pact/docs/pact-reference.rst

 *x* ``decimal`` *→* ``integer``

-Performs Banker's rounding value of decimal X as integer, or to PREC precision as decimal.
+Performs Banker’s rounding value of decimal X as integer, or to PREC precision as decimal.

 .. code:: lisp